 Created in 1914, the school system provides both occupational and academic instruction for high school and adult students in Essex County.
 In addition, the system provides adult programs in the evening at its Adult Training Center at Newark Tech.

 The district has an enrollment of approximately 2,200 students and provides high level state-of-the-art career skill development and academic opportunities in over 25 occupational areas.
-For more information on Essex County’s Vocational Technical Schools, visit www.essextech.org.
+Learn more about Essex County’s Vocational Technical Schools.